qartheeq/redux_boilerplate/README.md

 Some features include:
-- search products using keyword and/or category
+- Search products using keyword and/or category
-- quick access to all products in given category (accessible from menu on the left)
+- Quick access to all products in given category (accessible from menu on the left)
-- filter products using price, sort products
+- Filter products using price, sort products
-- paging
+- Paging
-- shopping cart
+- See related items of a given item (from details)
-- see related items of a given item (from details)
+- User can add items to shopping cart
-- page which can only be accessed when user is authenticated
+- User can do a simulated checkout of items from cart; proceeds to a page which can be accessed only when logged in.

 # How to use